colmmacc/nf_conntrack_tls/README.md

 ## THIS MODULE IS AN EXPERIMENTAL WORK IN PROGRESS

 nf_conntrack_tls is an experimental connection tracking module for linux which tracks the SSL/TLS state associated with an encrypted connection.
-The ultimate goal of this module is to provide a framework to safeguard SSL/TLS application stacks.

 This module tracks the SSL/TLS state machine and drops connections that no longer appear to obey some semantics of the SSL/TLS protocols.

+**Note:** I wouldn't recommend actually using the module.
+The module is/was an emergency and temporary measure borne out of necessity.
+In general, moving input processing risks to the kernel is an especially bad idea.
+But I've uploaded the module in case it can serve as a useful example of a stateful conn track module.

 Initially, three protocol validations are performed: